louishuyng/hacker-news-reader-ui/src/server/README.md

-# Server side boilerplate with MongoDB as database, Express framework with Typescript
+# Server side Express framework with Typescript

 ## Introduction

 In the Server side of boilerplate, MongoDB and Express framework with Typescript has been utilized to reach a well structured and fully separated concerns source code. the source code has been separated into multiple layers and every layer fully explaind with lots of details in their own README files.

 ### Nodemon